prokopyl/selfie/README.md

   `Selfie` structs store the owned pointer and the referential type right next to each other, so the only indirection is the one from the already existing Owned pointer.
 This also means the `Selfie` library is entirely `#![no_std]`.
-* **Few restrictions for the Owned type**: The only requirement for the Owned type is to be behind a pointer that is both Pin-able and stable (i.e. implementing [`StableDeref`](https://docs.rs/stable_deref_trait/latest/stable_deref_trait/trait.StableDeref.html)).
+* **Few restrictions for the Owned type**: The only requirement for the Owned type is to be behind a pointer that is stable (i.e. implementing [`StableDeref`](https://docs.rs/stable_deref_trait/latest/stable_deref_trait/trait.StableDeref.html)).
   Candidates from the standard library include `&T`, `&mut T`, `Box`, `Rc`, `Arc`, `String`, `Vec` and others, but any pointer provided by an external library such as [basedrop](https://crates.io/crates/basedrop) is also inherently supported.
 * **No restrictions for the Referential types**: `Selfie` can be used with any type that has a lifetime relationship to the owned type, including any of your custom types (with a bit of boilerplate however, see the examples below).
-* **Support for mutable self-references**: `Selfie` also has a `SelfieMut` variant, which allows the referential to be constructed with a pinned mutable reference instead of a simple shared reference.
+* **Support for mutable self-references**: `Selfie` also has a `SelfieMut` variant, which allows the referential to be constructed with a mutable reference instead of a simple shared reference.
 * **Support for non-static pointers**: `Selfie` can be tied to any lifetime, allowing the "Owned" pointer to be also borrowing something else.
 * **Support for cascading self-references**: Because `Selfie`s can be non-static, and there are no restrictions on